pwwang/immunopipe/docs/configurations.md

 and the meta columns in the input file.
 See also [`Preparing the input`](./preparing-input.md) for more details.

 There could also be some other columns, depending on the previous processes.
-For example, if you have the cells clustered, then there will be a column named `seurat_clusters` in the metadata.
+For example, if you have the cells clustered, there will be a column named `seurat_clusters` in the metadata.

 For scTCR-seq data, `Sample` is the only existing column in the metadata after loaded.
 Then the meta columns from the input file will be attached to the metadata.